 “He just handed me a vial of insulin and syringes and said, ‘Well, now you’ve got diabetes, I’ll see you later,’” the actress recalls.
 “I went back to the set and was just trying to figure this out.
 He didn’t give me any graph to go on.
 He didn’t say, ‘Do 10 units of long-acting in the morning, do one unit for every 10 carbs you eat.’
 There was no conversation.”

 Despite a horrifying introduction to type 1, Elizabeth soon found respite in Dr. Anne Peters, MD, a top diabetes specialist and director of Clinical Diabetes Programs at the University of Southern California.
 It took her nearly a year to feel in some sense that she could move past the traumatic experience and for a long period, she wanted to hide her type 1 from the people that she worked with on film and television sets.

 “I felt so sad,” Elizabeth says.
 “I didn’t want anybody to know I was that sad.
 I just didn’t want it to affect my work.”

 Today, her working dynamic has changed drastically.
-The first thing that she does on a new set is locate the First Assistant Director and let them know about her T1D.
+The first thing that she does on a new set is locate the first assistant director and let them know about her type 1 diabetes (T1D).